-If the accident was work-related, the family may receive wrongful death benefits from the deceased’s employer’s workers’ compensation policy.
 These benefits would be determined using the rules outlined in O.C.G.A. § 34-9-265, which governs workers’ compensation benefits for work-related deaths.
-In this case, the deceased’s income and certain payout limits may be used to determine how much in benefits the deceased’s family may be entitled to.
+In this case, we may use the deceased’s income and certain payout limits to determine how much benefits the deceased’s family may be entitled to.

-If the accident was a result of the negligence or recklessness of another party, wrongful death liability rules may apply.
-For example, in each of the cases below, the negligence of a different party could make them responsible for an accidental fatality:
+If the accident resulted from the negligence or recklessness of another party, wrongful death liability rules might apply.
+For example, in each of the cases below, another person’s negligence could make them responsible for an accidental fatality:

 - If a negligent driver causes a vehicular fatality, his or her employer, the vehicle owner, or the driver themselves may be at fault for the accident.
 A road repair team or municipal body may also share some of the blame for the accident if road damage or signage issues caused or contributed to the accident.